hassanrad/CV/README.md

 ### Profile

-I have had a life-long interest in the nitty-gritty of computers, spending countless hours of free time tinkering and experimenting with software and hardware.
-Despite that preoccupation in all things PC, the last decade was a winding detour into other fields of study and work, taking me from the rainy Pacific Northwest to the scorching heat of Dubai, and now to London.

-During that detour, I retained my interest in becoming a programmer, and it took me until recently to get back on track.
-Forgoing the path of going back to university and getting a degree in Computer Science, I instead attended Makers Academy in London, an intensive sixteen-week web development bootcamp course.

-It wasn't an easy decision to end my previous career path and move to a new country, without any guarantee that I would succeed, but in retrospect that decision was well made.
-During this course, I spent 40+ hours a week developing a skill-set and focus on agile, object-orientated programming design.
-The skills and projects described below are just the beginning of my self-education, as I am continuing to actively expand my knowledge.

-I am excited to start a junior developer job, especially one that comes with opportunities to learn, facilitate career growth, contribute to interesting projects, and be part of a team of friendly folks.
+Hassan, a graduate of Communications from Portland State University, has had a life-long interest in computers, having spent much of his free time experimenting with both software and hardware engineering.
+Immediately after graduation, Hassan proactively modified his employer’s website, improving its online booking system and inventory-price database.
+Although he was not working in a software development environment, he had to learn and apply PHP and SQL in order to complete his objectives.

+With his newly realized interest in programming, he attended a web development bootcamp that focused on back-end and front-end technologies, including Ruby and JavaScript.
+During the course he collaborated with other developers on several projects, utilizing Agile methodologies such as pair programming, test-driven development and SCRUM.

+His goal is to start a Software Development career after completing his FDM Java training, and ultimately becoming a Senior Developer.

 ## <a name="Skillset">Skillset</a>